awbn/minion-daemon/README.md

 ## Thanks

-Thanks to [antmat](https://github.com/antmat) for suggestiong use of a pid file!
+Thanks to [antmat](https://github.com/antmat) for suggesting the use of a pid file!

 ## License